Programs

 "Winter Talks" - Oak Hill Cemetery, a Virtual Tour

 The Ford Nature Center "Winter Talks" series invites you to join Traci Manning, Curator of Education, Mahoning Valley Historical Society to learn about the history of Oak Hill Cemetery with an image guided virtual tour.
 The program will explore several families and individuals interred at the Cemetery and will feature a guide to cemetery and funerary symbols, artwork, monuments, and statues.
+Coffee and hot chocolate provided.
 Register/pay by 1/15, online or call 330-740-7107 x 129.
 Adults 16+ years or older. $5

 Saturday, January 17, 2026, 10-11 am